3tw/json_binary_tree_generator/README.md

 # Generate JSON

 A quick exercise in Rust.
-JSON object is predifned as Node struct.
+Program creates a JSON array with objects containing id and random number.

 ## Run